-We make the case for democratic accountability since governments that are accountable to voters or to representative and oversight bodies are more likely to respond to people’s demand for development than governments that are not.
+We support democratic accountability because governments that are accountable to voters or to representative and oversight bodies are more likely to respond to people’s demand for development than governments that are not.
 Accountability is not exclusive to democracies, but when accountability is democratic, it has the potential to promote better government performance.

-Throughout the process of agreeing on the 2030 Agenda for Sustainable Development, we at International IDEA advocated for the inclusion of democracy and accountability in the outcome document.
-In particular, the Democracy and Development Programme supported the advocacy work by researching and publishing knowledge products, including a Policy Brief on Democratic Accountability in Service Delivery within the Post-2015 Development Agenda.
+Throughout the process of agreeing on the 2030 Agenda for Sustainable Development, International IDEA advocated for the inclusion of democracy and accountability in the outcome document.
+In particular, International IDEA supported the advocacy work by researching and publishing knowledge products, including a Policy Brief on Democratic Accountability in Service Delivery within the Post-2015 Development Agenda.

 Improving Democratic Accountability in Public Service Delivery

 Our work is focused on supporting applications of the assessment framework and providing assistance to reform efforts driven by local actors.
 At the global level, more emphasis is put on distilling and comparing lessons from finalized applications.
-Furthermore, the Democracy and Development Programme is deepening and spreading its knowledge on how democratic accountability can provide sufficient sanctions, rewards and learning to encourage elected officials, and officials of public or private service providers to work in the best interests of the people.
+Furthermore, International IDEA is deepening and spreading its knowledge on how democratic accountability can provide sufficient sanctions, rewards and learning to encourage elected officials, and officials of public or private service providers to work in the best interests of the people

-The most recent assessment was carried out in the Philippines in late 2015, looking at the democratic accountability of government provided relief efforts after Typhoon Haiyan (known in the Philippines as Typhoon Yolanda).
+The most recent assessments were carried out in Bolivia, Haiti, Myanmar and Mongolia, and the Philippines.
+In the Philippines, the assessors, looked at the democratic accountability of government provided relief efforts after Typhoon Haiyan (known in the Philippines as Typhoon Yolanda).
 The implementing partners focused on assessing the democratic accountability of resettlement for those displaced by Haiyan in the towns of Guiuan, Eastern Samar and Palo, Leyte.
 The assessment looks into what positive actions citizens and their representatives can take in order to accelerate and improve the delivery of services and hold executives and service providers accountable.